ABOUT ME

 It so happened that the leader of my old band, now called the One World Orchestra, quit and no-one came forward to lead it.
 With high hopes, I therefore stepped in and held two rehearsals, once covid was more under control.
 The first rehearsal wasn't too bad, but the second one was disastrous.
 Several members of the band were encouraging but one person said I needed to "re-think the music".
 So I did and decided not to continue but to bow out for good.
 (The new arrangements are on the 11th big band page - try them out and see what you think.)
 I'll stick to growing my fruit and veg and try and forget about trying to write music for good.

-In a burst of enthusiasm, I am now, a few months later than when I wrote the previous paragraph, writing an orchestral suite entitled I Am A House.
-It will never be played.
+In a burst of enthusiasm, I am now, a few months later than when I wrote the previous paragraph, writing orchestral suites.
+They will never be played.
 Even if I put it on youtube, no-one will listen more than a few seconds,just like my other pieces.
 No-one can guess how depressing this is for me, but writing music is hopefully helping me to ward off dementia, even if the music is no good.

 I shouldn't be worried about getting dementia as I haven't really got the will to live any longer in the world we have now with Russia and Israel killing civilians and little real action against global heating.
 What a world we are leaving younger generations!